DatViri/StManager/README.md

 {
   "status": 200,
   "data": {
-   HERE IS THE RESPONSE PAYLOAD
+   "HERE IS THE RESPONSE PAYLOAD"
   }
 }
 ```